FAQ determining a fee or salary

 Collective labour agreements include, among other things, agreements about pay, working hours and pension.
 They also include something about trainee allowances and minimum rates for self-employed persons sometimes.
 Even if no collective labour agreement is applicable to the work or the assignment by law, you can find information therein about standard fees.

 Collective labour agreements are concluded between employers’ organisations and trade unions.
 Sectoral collective labour agreements apply to affiliated employers in a particular sector.
 If this collective labour agreement is declared universally applicable, the collective labour agreement, or parts thereof, will apply to everyone who works in the sector.
 This applies, for example, to the Collective Labour Agreement for Theatre and Dance (Cao Toneel) and the Collective Labour Agreement for Architectural Firms (Cao Architectenbureaus).
 A company collective labour agreement applies to the organisation in question.

 Trade unions and professional associations sometimes publish recommended rates and guidelines.
 These are not laid down by law, but following the guidelines is sometimes stipulated as a grant requirement.

 It’s not always easy to find clear guidelines for each sector or for each assignment.
 You should therefore regularly investigate yourself what is reasonable and customary for the work, the sector and the country in which you are working.
 Ask colleagues or peers, for example, what they ask for similar work.

-In the Netherlands, there are, among other things, guidelines for exhibiting visual artists, conductors and composers.
+In the Netherlands, there are, among other things, guidelines for exhibiting visual artists, conductors, composers and for appearing in radio and TV programs of the NPO.
 The Kunstenbond designed a rate checker for the self-employed.
 You should also look for other sources: there is also, for example, a film crew fees calculator app.
 In the US, WAGE publishes fair fees for various disciplines.

 Time and expenses